1852 Flatbush Avenue - 2nd Floor

 Why do some people venture out on their own?

-How did some of them finance the venture?
+How did some of them raised money to finance the venture?

 Everybody has a Brilliant Idea.
 What we care about, is their ability to convert their Brilliant Idea into a profitable and sustainable business; and take control of their own destiny(proof of concept).
 Hear it from entrepreneurs who have overcome obstacles/difficulties and had the courage, foresight, and discipline to execute their plan and make it BIG :-